 3. Improving quality and outcomes from mental health support

 We want evidence about inequalities in the quality of support (again of any kind) people receive, in people’s experiences of mental health services and in the outcomes they get.
 We would like to hear about examples of types of support and services that demonstrably achieve better outcomes for groups of people who experience inequalities.

 We welcome evidence in a range of formats.
 Written submissions should be no more than 3,000 words in total, and can be accompanied by supporting documents, web links or videos.
 We are keen to hear first person accounts about mental health inequalities as well as evidence from practice, research and other types of knowledge and experience.

 For all of the topics, we are especially keen to receive evidence about possible solutions to addressing mental health inequality.
 We are interested in the experiences of people who have sought to make a difference in reducing mental health inequalities.
 We are interested in solutions that have come from communities and user-led groups and organisations.
 We also want to know about initiatives that have come from local systems: for example from local authorities, charities or NHS organisations.
 And we are keen to hear about initiatives in other areas of work that might provide valuable learning for addressing inequalities in mental health.

-Our call for evidence opens on 7 January 2019 until 30 June.
-Please send evidence to email@example.com.
+Please note, due to a number of requests, we have agreed to extend the deadline for submissions to 30 August 2019.
+Please send evidence to firstname.lastname@example.org.
 Please ensure you give us your name, organisation (if relevant) and contact details, indicating if you would like us to treat your evidence anonymously.

 If you would like to find out more about the Commission’s work and aims, click here.